 And then there’s the pride.
 It’s hard to beat the deep, personal satisfaction that comes from shepherding your creation from humble beginnings to something enduring that, we all hope, makes a difference in the world.

-Fred Haberman is a social entrepreneur, an agent for change in the good-food movement, and the CEO of a mission-driven marketing agency.
+Fred Haberman is a social entrepreneur, an agent for change in the good-food movement, and the CEO of a mission-driven marketing agency, Haberman.
 In the last 20 years he and his agency have helped bring organic food into the mainstream, spurring the growth of brands like Annie’s, Organic Valley and Earthbound Farm, and supporting the work of the Organic Trade Association, National Cooperative Grocers Association, and the McKnight Foundation’s food-security programs.
-As one of the co-founders of Urban Organics, a USDA-certified-organic aquaponics farm that uses just two percent of the water used in traditional agriculture, Fred’s on the leading edge of a movement for more sustainable agriculture.
-Speaking of movements, Fred’s started a few from scratch, namely the U.S. Pond Hockey Championships and employer-sponsored gardens.
+As one of the co-founders of Urban Organics, a USDA-certified-organic aquaponics farm that uses just two percent of the water used in traditional agriculture, Haberman is on the leading edge of a movement for more sustainable agriculture.
+Speaking of movements, he’s started a few from scratch, namely the US Pond Hockey Championships and employer-sponsored gardens.
+Haberman was also named one of Conscious Company’s Top 22 Conscious Business Leaders of 2019.